vankasteelj/opensubtitles-api/README.md

 # opensubtitles-api

-**[OpenSubtitles.org](http://www.opensubtitles.org/) api wrapper for downloading and uploading subtitles, written in NodeJS.**
+**[OpenSubtitles.org](http://www.opensubtitles.org/) API wrapper for downloading and uploading subtitles, helping to communicate with the OpenSubtitles XML-RPC API using Node.js**

-Based on Promises and thus working asynchronously (thanks to Bluebird), this module uses XML-RPC (thanks to xmlrpc) to communicate with [OpenSubtitles](http://www.opensubtitles.org/) using Node.js

 In addition of allowing to use all available methodCalls asynchronously, it also allows you to directly use powerfull custom calls, like:

 - `search`: Chained function returning the best matching subtitles based on the information you can feed it.
 - `upload`: Chained function requiring only the path to the video and to the subtitle files to send new subtitles to OpenSubtitles.org (flow: LogIn > TryUploadSubtitles > UploadSubtitles)
-- `extractInfo`: Function returning Hash and Byte size for a given video
+- `hash`: Function returning Hash and Byte size for a given video
-- `computeMD5`: Function returning Hash for a given subtitle
+- `md5`: Function returning Hash for a given subtitle
 - `identify`: Chained function returning metadata based on video file hash

-*Read index.js for more info on the custom calls*
+*Read index.js for more info on the custom calls.*

 *More complete [docs](http://trac.opensubtitles.org/projects/opensubtitles) are available.*

 *This module requires a [valid UserAgent](http://trac.opensubtitles.org/projects/opensubtitles/wiki/DevReadFirst).*

 ------